TosinAF/Procuses/README.md

 Procuses combines excuses from the following sites:

-• designerExcuses.com
+• designerExcuses.com<br/>
-• developerExcuses.com
+• developerExcuses.com<br/>
-• accountMaangerExcuses.com
+• accountMaangerExcuses.com<br/>

-Keep Calm & Use Procuses to Procrastinate!
+Keep Calm & Use Procuses to Procrastinate!<br/>

-Version 2.0 comes with a new icon, improved flat design & a new navigation process.
+Version 2.0 comes with a new icon, improved flat design & a new navigation process.<br/>
 Icon Design By @MegDraws!

 Have questions, problems or feedback?
 Reach out to me on Twitter: [@tosinaf](twitter.com/tosinaf)